Gravitational waves from parabolic encounters: A study of linear and nonlinear memory: Radiation during parabolic encounter

 \subsection{Timescales for parabolic events}

-In the typical two timescale approximation, there exists a prolonged timescale where the radiation takes place.
-On the other hand, there exists the orbital timescale where the radial distance and phase changes rapidly, but keeping energy, momentum as constants throughout.
+In the typical two-timescale approximation, there exists a prolonged timescale where the radiation takes place.
+On the other hand, there exists the orbital timescale where the radial distance and phase changes rapidly, but keeping energy and momentum as constants throughout.
 If we take the eccentric orbit as an example, the radiation reaction timescale should follow

 where $E_{\rm orbit} \sim M \mu/a$, $a$ being the semi-major axis, and $\langle\dot{E}\rangle$ is the average energy radiation \cite{PetersMathews:1963}.
 Note that for an equal/nearly-equal mass ratio binary, we can have